Advertisement space โ€” AdSense placeholder

 3. Practice Test Scores

-How you're performing on practice material is the closest available proxy for how you'll perform in the actual exam.
-If you're consistently scoring below 60% on practice papers, that gap needs closing before the exam.
-Hoping for a miracle on the day is not a strategy.
+How you are performing on practice material is the closest thing you have to knowing how you will perform on the actual exam.
+So since you are consistently scoring below 60% on practice papers so that gap needs to be closed before the exam day.
+Hoping something magical will happen on the day is not a strategy and I cannot stress this enough honestly.

 4. Mistake Review

 Doing practice tests without reviewing your mistakes is almost pointless.
 The mistakes are the learning.
-A student who does 3 papers and reviews every wrong answer carefully will learn more than one who does 10 papers without ever looking at what went wrong.
+A student who does 3 papers and reviews every single wrong answer carefully will learn a lot more then someone who does 10 papers and never looks back at what went wrong and I have made this mistake myself actually, there was a time when I used to just do paper after paper and not review anything and I genuinely thought I was preparing but I wasn't really.

 5. Weakest Topic Status

-Every student has a weakest topic.
-The question is whether they've done something about it.
-A weak topic you've actively worked on is a manageable risk.
-One you've been ignoring is a guaranteed problem waiting to reveal itself on exam day.
+Every single student has a weakest topic.
+The question is whether you have done something about it or not.
+A weak topic you have actively worked on is a manageable risk.
+One you have been ignoring is a guaranteed problem that is going to show up on exam day and it will cost you and there is no way around that.

 6. Study Consistency

-A student who has studied 4 hours per day consistently for three weeks is in a better position than one who crammed 12 hours per day for two days.
-The brain consolidates memory during sleep and rest.
-Consistent, spread-out study is dramatically more effective than last-minute cramming.
+A student who has studied 4 hours per day consistently for three weeks is in a much better position then one who crammed 12 hours per day for two days right before the exam.
+The brain consolidates memory during sleep and rest and this is not something I made up, this is how it actually works and so on.
+Consistent spread out study is dramatically more effective then last minute cramming and I know that everyone says this but it is because it is actually true.

 7. Sleep and Wellbeing